aws-solutions-library-samples/guidance-for-resilient-data-applications-using-amazon-dynamodb/README.md

     aws route53-recovery-cluster update-routing-control-states \
 				--update-routing-control-state-entries \
-				'[{"RoutingControlArn": "<control ARN from previous output>",
-				"RoutingControlState": "On"}, \
-				{"RoutingControlArn": "<second control ARN from previous output>", "RoutingControlState": "On"}]' \
+				'[{"RoutingControlArn": "<routing control ARN from previous output>", "RoutingControlState": "On"}, {"RoutingControlArn": "<second routing control ARN from previous output>", "RoutingControlState": "On"}]' \
 				--region <endpoint region> \
 				--endpoint-url <endpoint URL>

 ### Test the Route 53 endpoint

-Now you can use Postman to test the Route 53 endpoint.
-You can use the methods `r53-fill`, `r53-create`, and `r53-read` to exercise the application via the Route 53 DNS entry.
-These methods work the same as the ones we used earlier to test the application in a single region.
+Now you can use the scripts to test the endpoints via your DOMAIN.
+Prefix your DOMAIN with `https://` and suffix with `/v1` to create DOMAIN_URL.
+For example, if your DOMAIN was `helloworldapi.replacewithyourcompanyname.com`, DOMAIN_URL would be `https://helloworldapi.replacewithyourcompanyname.com/v1`

+    python3 ./test/r1-fill.py DOMAIN_URL

+    python3 ./test/r1-create.py DOMAIN_URL CSUSTOMERID PRODUCTID ORDERID

+    python3 ./test/r1-read.py DOMAIN_URL ORDERID PRODUCTID

+Route53 is directing requests to either REGION1 or REGION2 for processing.

 ### Dashboard